adlerre/obd2-mqtt/README.md

 * connect to Wi-Fi Access Point starts with name OBD2-MQTT- followed from device MAC
 * open Browser and navigate to http://192.168.4.1
-* change settings to your needs and reboot afterward __OR__ update to new firmware and filesystem
+* change settings to your needs and reboot afterward __OR__ update to new firmware and filesystem (expect for BLE firmwares)

 <p>
 <img width="200" alt="Info" src="assets/obd2-mqtt-ui-info-01.png">